UPS vs USPS Shipping Rates: Which is Cheaper for Your Package?

 - Delivery Network: UPS excels in logistics and guaranteed delivery times.
 USPS is better for residential and PO Box deliveries.

-- Tracking: UPS generally offers more detailed and reliable tracking.
+- Tracking: UPS generally provides detailed, reliable tracking.

 - Pricing: USPS is often cheaper for small, lightweight packages.
 UPS is more competitive for larger, heavier shipments.